Balsamic Glaze (Balsamic Reduction)

 How to Make Balsamic Glaze

 In all honesty, I don’t usually add any extra sugar to my balsamic reduction.
-I find that when it’s reduced it becomes abundantly sweet on it’s own.
-But if you’d like to make a sweeter balsamic glaze, you can definitely add 1-2 tablespoons of honey or maple syrup to the pot with the balsamic vinegar.
+I find that when it’s reduced it becomes abundantly sweet on its own.
+But if you’d like to make a sweeter balsamic glaze, you can definitely add 1 to 2 tablespoons of honey or maple syrup to the pot with the balsamic vinegar.
 Then reduce it as mentioned above.

 It’s up to you if you’d like to add a sweetener.
 Though I’d recommend trying it without the sweetener at least on your first try.